ylhyra/ylhyra_content/not_data/content/explanations/Word_use/Yes.md

 <Audio src="skyrtu_fyrir_kvöldið.mp3"/>

 <Conversation>
-you: Góðann daginn, get ég aðstoðað?
+you: Góðan daginn, get ég aðstoðað?
 me: '''Já''', ég er að leita að skyrtu fyrir kvöldið.
 you: '''Já''' ég skil.
 </Conversation>